mathew-horner/chip8-emulator/README.md

     [0x200] 0x2f8b
     [0x202] 0xffff
     ```

+* `break address <memory address (in Hex)>`: Sets a breakpoint for the instruction at the given memory address.
+* `break remove-address <memory address (in Hex)>`: Removes the breakpoint at the given memory  address.
+* `break list-address`: Lists all addresses that have breakpoints.
+* `continue`: Resumes execution until the next breakpoint is hit.
 * `stack full`: Displays the entire stack.
 * `stack peek`: Displays the top value of the stack.